 We confess to being easily distracted by decisions.
 Important decisions, anyways.
 You know, like what to stuff inside your Sunday morning French toast.
 Don’t scoff.
 The entire tenor of the day could very well be determined by such matters of import.
 Are you feeling tart and impertinent?
 Cranberries it is.
 Sorta bland and agreeable?
 Bananas for you.
 Unabashedly self-indulgent?
 Chocolate is the only way to go.
 You’ll find most of these—and other variations—below the recipe.
 When in doubt, just ad lib.
 You’re welcome.

-- One 1- to 1 1/4-pound loaf of white bread or brioche, unsliced
+- One loaf white bread or brioche unsliced

 - 2 to 3 tablespoons granulated sugar